ishansathe/Journey_to-being-a-blockchain-developer/Day_3.md

-Signing and Verifying transactions
+Signing and Verifying transactions:

   We have Public and Private Keys
     Public Keys are used to verify
     Private Keys are used to sign

-Signatures
+Signatures:

   Signatures are formed when we enter some data and hash it with our private key.
 For the same set of data, the same signature will be generated (from same sender)
   The key here is that you can generate signature from data and private key, but one cannot generate private key from data and signature
   People can later use your public key to verify whether that transaction is truly signed by you.